 Next, I add back financial assets (X4020/X4024/X4028) of types 3, 18, 71, 74, and 85.
 Then – using X3129/X3128 and X3229/X3228 – I add back net equity from actively controlled private businesses with $50 million or more in total equity.

 Finally, filter the resulting variable for $5 million or more, and you've got your qualified purchaser subset.

-Note: If you disagree with the above take, you'll have to run your assumptions yourself.
+Note: Run your assumptions yourself if you disagree with my inclusions, do not mail me about this methodology.
 I made judgment calls – for example, excluding not-otherwise-classifiable cash (read: possibly held at home) – but it's a defensible set.
-Also, the household estimates are low – many investments have increased since the survey so the number of QPs has almost certainly increased.

 Funds of Qualified Purchasers

 Qualified purchasers are a huge advantage to a fund because their participation makes it easier to raise large funds without edging into higher disclosure requirements.

 Consider the common fund structure of 2-and-20 – that's a 2 percent annual management fee plus 20% carried interest over some hurdle.
 Even raising a $25,000,000 fund – $500,000 in fees charged for fund activities and employment annually – generally means you're looking at $250,000 minimum commitment sizes.
 That's a heavy lift from most accredited investors who aren't qualified purchasers – at a relatively modest fund size.

 One possible compromise?
 As mentioned in TinySeed's post, a separate fund (or sleeve) of qualified purchasers can invest in parallel with a fund of traditional investors.
 This allows larger effective funds and bigger check sizes out of the joint "fund".
 Of course, it's certainly an administrative burden... so larger funds will generally continue to limit entry to qualified purchasers unless and until the rules change.